salahauddin/Address_Book/README.md

 The FastAPI Swagger UI can be accessed at the link
 >http://127.0.0.1:8000/docs

+> 2) Functionality of the application

+the base cordinates with which the application calculates distance is 12.910592, 77.630669.

+>post method of this application creates an address record with latitudes and longitutes.
+>Get method can fetch address with respect the distance from the base cordinates.
+>Patch method updates the record for the specified ID.
+>Delete method deletes the address of the specified ID.

-a logfile is added at the project level for logs to be registered.
+a logfile is added at the project directory level at \Address_Book\Address\ for all logs to be registered.